deepfates/fastpages/_posts/2021-06-28-data-collation.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>Over <strong>TWO MILLION BOOKS</strong> in this dataset!
-How exciting.</p>
+How exciting.
+But a lot of that data may be dirty, or not useful to us.
+Let's do something about that.</p>
-<p>Now we need to do something with them.
-Specifically, it would be smart to look at a sample chunk and clean it up, then run that process across all the chunks.
-Then hopefully it will be small enough to hold in memory at once, and we can start doing transforms.</p>
+<p>It's good practice to look at a sample chunk and clean it up filtering out any columns or rows that we don't want.
+Then run that process across all the chunks.
+Hopefully the final product will be small enough to hold in memory at once, and we can start doing transforms.</p>

 </div>
 </div>